 The types of invasive plant species occurring on the San Diego NWR range from non-native annual grasses and annual weeds that invade burned areas and other disturbed sites to non-native woody shrubs that displace native willows (Salix sp.).
-Invasive animal species of concern include a wide range of vertebrates, including feral pigs ( $Sus\ scrofa$ ); invertebrates of several phyla; and aquatic and terrestrial species, such as bullfrogs ( $Rana\ catesbeiana$ ).
-More information about the various invasive species that threaten habitat quality on the Refuge is provided in Chapter 4.
+Invasive animal species of concern include a wide range of vertebrates, including feral pigs (Sus scrofa); invertebrates of several phyla; and aquatic and terrestrial species, such as bullfrogs (Rana catesbeiana).
+More information about the various invasive species that threaten habitat quality on the Refuge is provided in Chapter 4 of the Final CCP.